MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 # Preparing Appium Tests for Upload

 The steps necessary to prepare an app and its corresponding test suite for upload to Test Cloud vary depending on the test framework.
 The section below provides instructions for preparing Appium tests written in Java with JUnit for upload to Test Cloud.
-For guidance on authoring Appium tests, see the [Appium documentation](http://appium.io/docs/en/about-appium/intro/)
+For guidance on authoring Appium tests, see the [Appium documentation](http://appium.io/docs/en/about-appium/intro/).

 Note the following limitations for Appium support:

-* No support for TestNG
+* No support for TestNG.
-* No support for Android 4.2 or prior
+* No support for Android 4.2 or prior.
-* Maven version must be atleast 3.3.9
+* Maven version must be at least 3.3.9.
-* Support for Appium version 1.7.1 only
+* Support for Appium version 1.7.1 only.
-* JUnit 4.9 or newer
+* JUnit 4.9 or newer is required.
 * Automating browsers or WebView context is not supported.
 * Tests that launch multiple apps or no apps are not currently supported.
 The test must launch precisely one app.